This sugar-free version of lemon curd has great sweet and tangy flavor that's just as good as the traditional version but without all the carbs.

 - The key to this curd coming out smooth and creamy, is to whisk the entire time!

 - Remove from the heat and cover with plastic wrap, making sure it's actually touching the curd (to prevent a skin from forming).
-Chill in the fridge and enjoy!
+Chill in the fridge in an airtight jar and enjoy!

 © Copyright for Keto Cooking Christian LLC.
 Please use the buttons above to share on social media, but please do not copy/paste the recipe.